Applications for research projects to be carried out in Fall 2020 are due at 10:00 pm on Sunday, April 5.

 Failure to carry out these responsibilities can result in the termination of the grant at the discretion of UROP.
 Students who do not complete all requirements will be out of compliance and will be ineligible to apply for future UROP funding.
 Faculty who do not complete requirements will be ineligible to receive the associated stipend.

 If you are:

-1. Enrolled as a student seeking either an associate's or a bachelor's degree at the University of St. Thomas during the semester in which you will carry out your research project, and
+1. Enrolled as a degree-seeking undergraduate student at the University of St. Thomas during the semester in which you will carry out your Collaborative Inquiry research project, and

 2. Able to work 10 hours per week on your research project, then